metadata:

 Click Save.

-Saved filters are available for all users.
+Saved filters are available to all users.

 -